Switzerland: Federal state

-A single system of weights and measures was introduced, and in 1850 the Swiss franc became the Swiss single currency, complemented by the WIR franc in 1934.
+A single system of weights and measures was introduced, and in 1850, the Swiss franc became the Swiss single currency, complemented by the WIR franc in 1934.
 Article 11 of the constitution forbade sending troops to serve abroad, marking the end of foreign service.
-It came with the expectation of serving the Holy See, and the Swiss were still obliged to serve Francis II of the Two Sicilies with Swiss Guards present at the siege of Gaeta in 1860.
+It came with the exception of serving the Holy See, and the Swiss were still obliged to serve Francis II of the Two Sicilies, with Swiss Guards present at the siege of Gaeta in 1860.

 An important clause of the constitution was that it could be entirely rewritten, if necessary, thus enabling it to evolve as a whole rather than being modified one amendment at a time.

 This need soon proved itself when the rise in population and the Industrial Revolution that followed led to calls to modify the constitution accordingly.
 The population rejected an early draft in 1872, but modifications led to its acceptance in 1874.
 It introduced the facultative referendum for laws at the federal level.
 It also established federal responsibility for defence, trade, and legal matters.

 In 1891, the constitution was revised with uncommonly strong elements of direct democracy, which remain unique today.